Evans, Jr. and Huff lead the way with 15 points each

-Doug Novsek begins his eighth year with the Wolf Pack basketball program and fifth as Nevada's associate head coach this season.
+Doug Novsek begins his ninth year with the Wolf Pack basketball program and sixth as Nevada's associate head coach this season.
 He came to Nevada after spending four seasons at the University of Nebraska.
 Novsek's responsibilities include on-the-court coaching, recruiting and scouting.

 "Doug is the most experienced assistant on our staff.
 He's been coaching a long time and is very knowledgeable about the game," head coach David Carter said.
 "It helps me to have someone who understands the game so well.
 He is a guy who will definitely be a head coach someday because of his experience and the way he carries himself."

-Nevada's perimeter players have also benefitted from Novsek's tutelage in his seven years at Nevada.
+Nevada's perimeter players have also benefitted from Novsek's tutelage in his eight years at Nevada.
 The Wolf Pack had a guard on the All-WAC team each of his first four seasons, including Ramon Sessions in 2007, Marcelus Kemp in 2007 and 2008 and Armon Johnson in 2009 and 2010.
-Deonte Burton joined the group in 2012 and was third-team Mountain West selection in 2013.
+Deonte Burton joined the group in 2012 and was third-team Mountain West selection in 2013 and first team honoree in 2014.

 While at Nebraska from 2002-06, Novsek assisted with daily workouts, on-court coaching and recruiting, serving as the position coach for the perimeter players for one season, the post players for two years and the point guards in his final season there.